 - Heating – Set your heating thermostat between 18 & 20 degrees (every degree over 20 uses approximately 10% more energy).
 Replace any older heating units with an energy efficient model, and turn your heating off when you go to bed.
 Snuggle under the blankets instead!

 - Cooling – In summer your thermostat should be set between 24 and 26 degrees as each degree under 24 uses 5% more energy.
-Try and use fans instead of air conditioning and turn off air conditioning (and heating in winter) in rooms that aren’t occupied.
+Try to use fans instead of air conditioning and turn off air conditioning (and heating in winter) in rooms that aren’t occupied.

 - Hot Water – We know it can be hard to take a short shower in winter, but keeping your showers under 5 minutes will make a significant difference to your power bills.
 Make sure your showerheads are water-saving models.